rcwylie/Fraudulent_payments/README.md

 # Fraudulent_payments

 Overview
-This script serves the purpose of conducting feature selection and comparing various classification models on a pre-processed dataset.
-The primary objectives of this script are as follows:
+Aim of the project was to build a number of models and select the best performing one for the job.
+Managed to build a model with an AUC of 0.99 and accuracy of 99.4% which was deemed a success.
+The primary stages of this script are as follows:

 Data Cleaning and Pre-processing: The script starts by cleaning and pre-processing the dataset to ensure data quality and consistency.